 The financial implications of Man United failing to secure Champions League football for next season are significant, as the Red Devils are understood to have missed out on around £15.7m as well as additional earnings through performance-related bonuses.

+As a result, it has been reported that Amorim's spending power might be heavily restricted as Man United will only have a budget of around £100m without player sales.
 Man United's budget has increased slightly because of a plethora of cuts made by Ratcliffe, including the latest round of redundancies that has taken the total number of job losses at Old Trafford to about 450.

 However, Amorim recently stated that his first-team squad is "not going to change so much because we have the financial fair play rules," adding: "We are not allowed to do much this summer, even [if we had qualified for the] Champions League, so we are prepared for that."